 - Creepy Stalker Van: The white Ford Transit who was tailgating behind Julie throughout the PIF is sure enough to think that it looks intimidating.

-- Kill the Cutie: Julie would technically count as one, when her son smashes her skull.
+- Kill the Cutie: Julie would technically count as one, when her son smashes her skull, and died instantly.

-- Mood Whiplash: Julie goes from relieved to an immediate horrific surprised face.
+- Mood Whiplash: Julie goes from relieved to a sudden horrifically surprised expression, realizing what Tempting Fate she'll be in.

 - Safe Driving Aesop: "Belt up in the back.
 For everyone's sake."

 - THINK!'s version is just simply "THINK!
-Always wear a seatbelt."
+Always wear a seatbelt.".
+Another variation was "Think about wearing a seat belt.".

-- Public Service Announcement: About why you should wear seatbelts, in the back of the car, not just in the front.
+- Public Service Announcement: This PIF explains why you should always wear a seatbelt in the back of the car, not just in the front.

-- Screaming Woman: Julie's daughter who was horrified from the aftermath.
+- Screaming Woman: Julie's daughter who was screaming horrifically from the aftermath of the accident.

 - Sickening "Crunch!": You can hear a bone breaking sound once Julie's son fractured her skull.

-- Surprise Car Crash: Julie hitting another car.
+- Surprise Car Crash: Julie suddenly crashing into a parked car.

 - Wham Line: "It was her son."